symlex/symlex/README.md

 Models, Forms & Databases
 -------------------------
 Symlex isn't designed for any specific database abstraction layer or model library.
-The examples are based on MySQL and [Doctrine ActiveRecord - Object-oriented CRUD for Doctrine DBAL](http://lastzero.github.io/doctrine-active-record/).
+The examples are based on MySQL and [Doctrine ActiveRecord - Object-oriented CRUD for Doctrine DBAL](https://github.com/lastzero/doctrine-active-record).

-Controllers use the [InputValidation for PHP](http://lastzero.github.io/php-input-validation/) library to securely validate user input data.
+The use of ORM is discouraged for testability and performance reasons.

+The [InputValidation](https://github.com/lastzero/php-input-validation) package provides secure whitelist validation
+for validating user input data in the controller layer before passing it to models.

-**Doctrine Migrations** for versioning your database schema is supported out of the box (`app/console` lists all available commands).
+**Doctrine Migrations** for versioning database schemas is supported out of the box (`app/console` lists all available commands).

 Error Handling
 --------------